-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 Small town, big ideas

-When Ros and Kramar took over Hisa Franko in 2000, it already had a full-time chef.
+When Roš and Kramar took over Hiša Franko in 2000, it already had a full-time chef.

-Kramar, a sommelier, looked after the wine while Ros manned the front of the house.
+Kramar, a sommelier, looked after the wine while Roš manned the front of the house.

 She thought the restaurant held huge possibilities and wanted to see the menu evolve beyond traditional Slovenian dishes of ravioli and cottage cheese.